brightigiemokha/bliss_fashion_world/README.md

     - This page welcome users to the amazing world of shopping with Blissful Fashion, it has navigation links for products and
     -  base template is created with head, navigation and footer being the same on signup and login pages, adding specific page content to it.
-    - User can enter the home page using 'Enter' button presented at the middle of intro page, or use navigation link at the top of the page.
+    - User can enter the home page using 'SHOP NOW' button presented at the middle of intro page, or use navigation link at the top of the page.
-    - User can open home page (signup) with more detailed info about the Task Todo App.
+    - User can open home page (signup) with more detailed info about the Blissful Fashion.
+    - User can also get autenticated using Social accounts like Google / Github.

   - *Registerig, logging in/out:*
     - While users can still shop on this site without registering, the site dues support users who will like to have a profile account so as to have / see the order details and historys.
 On the right top corner of the page users are able to register or login to their profile.
 Blissful Fashion has made this easier by creating a link for users to login / register using their social accounts like Github or Google. confirmation email is sent to the email of first time user to verify their identity after which an account is created and user can the control and maintain their profile.

-    - first time users who choose to use social media account for registration are redirected tio the social media account for Authorisation,
+    - first time users who choose to use social media account for registration are redirected to the social media account for Authorisation,
     - New user get a message after successful registration, "Congratulations, You are now Registered".

     - Upon registering, the 'Register' link is replaced by 'Logout' link, allowing the user to sign out from the site.
-    - Logged in users will see their username and a greeting displayed in the top left corner, in the style of 'Hello: "username"'.
+    - Logged in users will see their profile and can edit it in the top right corner.
+    - The user can view items for sale.
+    - The user can add item to basket.
-    - The user can now open the 'Task' and 'create Task' pages.
+    - The user can leave a review.
-    - When logging in the user is brought to the Task Todo page .
     - When logging out, the user is asked 'Are you sure' before signing out.
-    - When signed out, the user is brought to the index/Signup page.
+    - When signed out, the user is brought to the index.

 - __Products Page__